RusticiSoftware/TinCanSchema/1.0.0/formats/README.md

 ```
 "mimetype": "^[-\\w\\+\\.]+/[-\\w\\+\\.]+(?:;\\s*[-\\w\\+\\.]+=(?:(['\"]?)[-\\w\\+\\.]+\\1)|''|\"\")?$"
 ```
 Specifies the data type.
+Used in `attachment`.

 After examining http://www.freeformatter.com/mime-types-list.html, I determined that every mimetype has two identifiers, separated by a single slash (/).
 Each identifier may contain word characters, ".", "+" or "-".

 Optionally, a parameter may be specified following ";" and whitespace, as in
 ```